 Mako Mining Corp. is a publicly listed gold mining, development and exploration company.
 The Company operates the high-grade San Albino gold mine in Nueva Segovia, Nicaragua, which ranks as one of the highest-grade open pit gold mines globally.
 Mako's primary objective is to operate San Albino profitably and fund exploration of prospective targets on its district-scale land package.

 Statements contained herein, other than historical fact, may be considered "forward-looking information" within the meaning of applicable securities laws.
-The forward-looking information contained herein is based on the Company's plans and certain expectations and assumptions, and includes, without limitation, the objectives of the SW Pit drilling program; that management believes that an increase in the mineral resources at the SW Pit areas at San Albino is likely as a result of the drilling program; the Company is getting the SW Pit ready to be its next mining area; that over the course of the next week, the Company will be releasing drill results at Las Conchitas which it also plans to begin mining next year; and that the Company can operate San Albino profitably in order to fund exploration of prospective targets on its district-scale land package.
-Such forward-looking information is subject to a variety of risks and uncertainties which could cause actual events or results to differ materially from those reflected in the forward-looking information, including, without limitation, the risk that the ongoing results of the drilling program do not result in a significant increase in mineral resources at the SW Pit areas; that the SW Pit does not become the Company's next mining area; that the timing for release of additional drilling results is not as stated herein; political risks and uncertainties involving the Company's exploration properties; the inherent uncertainty of cost estimates and the potential for unexpected costs and expense; commodity price fluctuations and other risks and uncertainties as disclosed in the Company's public disclosure filings on SEDAR at www.sedar.com.
+The forward-looking information contained herein is based on the Company's plans and certain expectations and assumptions, and includes, without limitation, the objectives of the SW Pit drilling program; that management believes that an increase in the mineral resources at the SW Pit area at San Albino is likely as a result of the drilling program; the Company is in the process of updating and aims to begin mining in the SW Pit over the course of the next few months; further drilling could lead to an increase in the scale of the SW Pit if continuity is proven; and that the Company can operate San Albino profitably in order to fund exploration of prospective targets on its district-scale land package.
+Such forward-looking information is subject to a variety of risks and uncertainties which could cause actual events or results to differ materially from those reflected in the forward-looking information, including, without limitation, the risk that the ongoing results of the drilling program do not result in a significant increase in scale of the SW Pit or mineral resources at the SW Pit area; that the SW Pit does not become the Company's next mining area; political risks and uncertainties involving the Company's exploration properties; the inherent uncertainty of cost estimates and the potential for unexpected costs and expense; commodity price fluctuations and other risks and uncertainties as disclosed in the Company's public disclosure filings on SEDAR at www.sedar.com.
 Such information contained herein represents management's best judgment as of the date hereof, based on information currently available and is included for the purposes of providing investors with the Company's expectations regarding the Company's drilling program at San Albino gold project, and may not be appropriate for other purposes.
 Mako does not undertake to update any forward-looking information, except in accordance with applicable securities laws.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.